-or create a layout of their own and provide the data fields it requires, or they may ultimately design their own UI and don't use this functionality at all, defining neither layouts nor corresponding data fields.
+Alternatively, they can create their own layout and provide the data fields it requires, or they may choose to design their own UI and not use this functionality at all, thereby defining neither layouts nor corresponding data fields.

-Then our interface would ultimately look like this:
+Ultimately, our interface would look like this:

-This conclusion might look highly counter-intuitive, but lacking any fields in a Recipe simply tells us that this entity possesses no specific semantics of its own, and is simply an identifier of a context; a method to point out where to look for the data needed by other entities.
+This conclusion might seem highly counter-intuitive, but the absence of fields in a Recipe simply tells us that this entity possesses no specific semantics of its own.
+It serves solely as an identifier of a context, a way to indicate where to find the data needed by other entities.
 In the real world, we should implement a builder endpoint capable of creating all the related contexts with a single request:

 '''

 POST /v1/recipe-builder

 "id",

 // Recipe's fixed properties

 "product_properties": {

 "default_volume",

 "110n"

+}.

-// Create all the desirable layouts
+// Create all the desired layouts

 "layouts": [{

 "id", "kind", "properties"

-}].
+}],

-// Add all the formatters needed
+// Add all the required formatters

 "formatters": {

 "volume": [

-{

 "language_code",

 "template"

 }, {

 "language_code",

 "country_code",

 "template"

-}

-1
+]

 }.

-// Other actions needed to be done
+// Other actions needed

-// to register new recipe in the system
+// to register a new recipe

+// in the system

 }

 '''

-We should also note that providing a newly created entity identifier by the requesting side isn't exactly the best practice.
+We should also note that providing a newly created entity identifier from the requesting side is not the best practice.
 However, since we decided from the very beginning to keep recipe identifiers semantically meaningful, we have to live on with this convention.
-Obviously, we're risking getting lots of collisions on recipe names used by different partners, so we actually need to modify this operation: either a partner must always use a pair of identifiers (e.g., the recipe id plus the partner's own id), or we need to introduce composite identifiers, as we recommended earlier in the "Describing Final Interfaces" chapter.
+Obviously, there is a risk of encountering collisions with recipe names used by different partners.
+Therefore, we actually need to modify this operation: either a partner must always use a pair of identifiers (e.g., the recipe id plus the partner's own id), or we need to introduce composite identifiers, as we recommended earlier in the "Describing Final Interfaces" chapter.